lamg/pmproxy/README.md

 PMProxy is deployed as a systemd service in this case.
 The following conditions must be true:

-- pmproxy executable must be in the PATH environment variable of the selected user for running the service.
+- pmproxy executable must be in `/usr/local/bin/pmproxy`.

-- A configuration file must be created with the format described above (ex. conf.yaml).
+- A configuration file must be created with the format described above (ex. conf.yaml) (currently configuration is in JSON format).

 - A certificate and a private key files must be created, with PEM format (ex. cert.pem and key.pem).